-John-Paul Stonard has published widely on German and British twentieth-century art.
-He is the co-curator of ‘Kenneth Clark: Looking for Civilisation’ (Tate Britain, May-August 2014).
+John-Paul Stonard is an art historian.
+He has published widely on German and British twentieth-century art, and is most recently the co-curator of ‘Kenneth Clark: Looking for Civilisation’ (Tate Britain, May-August 2014).
 His book Germany Divided: Baselitz and his Generation, was published alongside an exhibition at the British Museum in 2014.
 He was the editor and contributed to The Books that Shaped Art History (Thames & Hudson, 2013).
 His book Fault Lines.
 Art in Germany 1945-55 was published by Ridinghouse, London, in 2007.
 He is a regular contributor to The Burlington Magazine, Artforum, The Times Literary Supplement and the London Review of Books.

 Kenneth Clark: Looking for Civilisation